Staar Visian ICL™

 Recovery is quick after theICL procedure.
 Most people return to work in a day or two.

 Alternative to ICL operation

 Lasik may be an option if you are a candidate.
-If you are above fifty years of age than PIE may be your choice of getting rid of dependancy on glasses and contact lenses.
+If you are above fifty years of age than PIE may be your choice for getting rid of dependency on glasses and contact lenses.

 There are two important risks of the ICL implant procedure.
-Cataract may occur in a few.
-That is why the Anterior chamber depth has to measured and found satisfactory.
+Cataracts are a risk that may occur in a few.
+This is why the anterior chamber depth has to measured and found satisfactory.
 The surgeon has to be skilled and do the surgery very delicately without damaging the natural lens.
 Angle Closure Glaucoma is another important side effect.
 This can be prevented by making two channels in the colored part of the eye.
-Less common side effects include corneal edema, glare.
+Less common side effects include corneal edema and glare.

 Contraindication to Staar Visian Implants